qfwc258/circuidipity/content/2017-06-18-debian-stable-setup.rst

 DESCRIPTION
 ===========

-Script **debian-stable-setup.sh** is ideally run immediately following the first successful boot into your new Debian installation.
+`PROJECT: The Lifecycle of Debian Objects .: <http://www.circuidipity.com/the-lifecycle-of-debian-objects.html>`_ Script **debian-stable-setup.sh** is ideally run immediately following the first successful boot into your new Debian installation.

 Building on a `minimal install <http://www.circuidipity.com/minimal-debian.html>`_ the system will be configured to track Debian's _stable_ release.
 A choice of either ...